LordPsyan/InfinityCore/README.md

 - Professionally developed;
 - All class and races combinations are fixed.

-This is the new source of InfinityCore Team that we are updating slowly.
-Sincerely, LordPsyan.
+This is the new source of InfinityCore that we are updating slowly.

 ##Required Files